AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

 While holonomics are a powerful advantage, giving the ability to move in any direction and rotate as we wish independently of each-other, this all depends on us being able to move the motors in perfect proportions to the holonomic forces we've derived.

 It's also *not* sufficient to try correcting linearly, nor is it particularly clever to guess at some function that'll do this correction for you.
-A full PID controller is overkill in this situation, and we employed a Gradient Descent algorithm to do these corrections during runtime, using the feedback from the rotary encoders Lego's NXT motors are equiped with.
+A full PID controller is overkill in this situation, and we employed a Gradient Descent algorithm to do these corrections during runtime, using the feedback from the rotary encoders Lego's NXT motors are equipped with.

 So, without further ado, the correction maths on the robot: The error vector $$\hat{e}$$ given a desired velocity vector (The one we get sent over the RF link) $$\hat{v}$$ and realised velocity vector $$\hat{r}$$ (the one we read from the rotary encoders) is: